fbpx

 New, and updated resources

-Current evidence around cannabis and mental health suggests that it may make existing mental health issues worse in some people, particularly if you are smoking high THC Skunk.
-It may also bring on mental health issues in people who have an underlying condition they may not yet be aware of.
+However, evidence suggests that it may worsen existing mental health issues in some people, particularly if they’re smoking cannabis that’s high in THC.
+It may also bring on mental health issues, such as psychosis, in anyone with an condition they may not have been aware of.

 Schizophrenia is a mental illness that affects how someone thinks or feels.
 Symptoms of schizophrenia include hallucinations and delusions.
 But often it will have other symptoms like feeling flat or emotionless or withdrawing from other people.